-BART is currently beginning a study to further the work completed under MTC called the "Core Capacity Project" which identified 4 promising departure/ landing points in San Francisco connecting to either Alameda/Oakland for a new BART tube (See Exhibit 20, promising landing points are shown with red circles).
-In all cases, the possibility of combining both Bart and conventional rail (Caltrain/HSR) tracks in the same tunnel are expected to be studied.
+BART is currently beginning a study to further the work completed under MTC called the "Core Capacity Project" which identified four promising departure/ landing points in San Francisco connecting to Alameda/ Oakland for a new BART tube (See Exhibit 22, promising landing points are shown with red circles).
+In all cases, the possibility of combining both BART and conventional rail (Caltrain/HSR) tracks in the same tunnel are expected to be studied.